kevinsewell/serverless-plugin-fastdeploy/README.md

 can simply append the new files, resulting in an even faster deploy.
 The unfortunately side effect being that if you change the `custom.fastDelpoy.include` property, you need to do a full deployment before doing your next FastDeploy.

+The creation of the base deployment package also means that the first FastDeploy will be slightly slower than subsequent deployments.

 #### Custom deployment bucket

 At the moment this plugin bypasses all of the standard deployment lifecycle stages, so I am not yet able to get hold of